AndreiMoraru123/ContextCollector/README.md

 # COCO Context Collector

-## It's a COntextualizer, trained on COCO!
+## It's a Contextualizer, trained on COCO!
 See what I did there?

 ### This mixed vision-language model gets better by making mistakes